abhiTronix/vidgear/docs/gears/netgear/advanced/multi_client.md

 The supported patterns for this mode are Publish/Subscribe (`zmq.PUB/zmq.SUB`) and Request/Reply(`zmq.REQ/zmq.REP`) and can be easily activated in NetGear API through `multiclient_mode` attribute of its [`options`](../../params/#options) dictionary parameter during initialization.

-!!! warning "Multi-Clients is best for tranferring **Data with Video-frames** to specific multiple Clients at the same time.
-But if you're looking for sheer performance for broadcasting see [WebGear API](../../../webgear/overview/)."
+!!! tip "Multi-Clients Mode is best for broadcasting **Meta-Data with Video-frames** to specific limited number of clients in real time.
+But if you're looking to scale broadcast to a very large pool of clients, then see our [WebGear](../../../webgear/overview/) or [WebGear_RTC](../../../webgear_rtc/overview/) APIs."

 &nbsp;